-3. Talk Behind Your Back
+3. They Talk Behind Your Back

-As soon as you leave the gathering, the one who showed fake appreciation in front of you, starts to talk behind your back and discuss your flaws and weaknesses with other people.
+As soon as you leave the gathering, the one who showed fake appreciation in front of you starts to talk behind your back and discuss your flaws and weaknesses with other people.
 You only get to know this later on through someone who heard their gossip about you.

-As a precaution, if you find someone who always talks behind people’s back, but when they are in the presence of those same people, they portray themselves as well-wishers and act “nice” and “sweet”, then keep a distance from them.
+As a precaution, if you find someone who always talks behind people’s backs, but when they are in the presence of those same people, they portray themselves as well-wishers and act “nice” and “sweet”, then keep a distance from them.

 There’s a good chance they might talk behind your back as well.
 It’s nothing to do with you.
 It’s just their habit, and they do it to most people they encounter.